emiburns/Data-Science-Courses/Johns Hopkins University Data Science Coursera Specialization/Course 8: Practical Machine Learning/Course Project/PracticalMachineLearningProject.md

 **Note:** I also fit the training data on two other tree-based models (bagging and boosting methods) prior to final model selection.
-Random forest significantly surpassed both boosting and bagging in overall accuracy (see table & plot of respective plot performance in the Appendix) and was thus selected as the final model.
+Random forest surpassed both boosting and bagging in overall accuracy (see table & plot of respective plot performance in the Appendix) and was thus selected as the final model.
 As this project is a short report, the bagging (training method “treebag”) and boosting (training method “bstTree”) modeling code is not included.

+## Data Modeling
-\#\#Data Modeling Before fitting the data for the random forest model, we’ll set the seed for reproducibility and split the now clean training data into a pure training set (80%) and a validation set (20%).
+Before fitting the data for the random forest model, we’ll set the seed for reproducibility and split the now clean training data into a pure training set (80%) and a validation set (20%).